mefjush/docker-workshop/readme.txt

    docker pull ubuntu
    docker pull ekino/wiremock

-   this will save as some time and bandwidth during the workshop ;)
+   this will save us some time and bandwidth during the workshop ;)